What do I need to know about being self-employed?

 You can offset some/all of your income with deductions such as:

 - other expenses

-Generally, when you work for someone else, they'll pay half of your Social Security and Medicare payments and will withhold the other half from your paycheck.
+Generally, when you work for someone else as an employee, they'll pay half of your Social Security and Medicare payments and will withhold the other half from your paycheck.

 The IRS system for paying taxes is "pay as you go."
-You're required to pay taxes at least quarterly or they will charge interest.
+This means that you're required to pay income taxes at least quarterly or the IRS may charge interest.
 When you work for someone else, they meet this requirement by withholding taxes from your paycheck.
 When you're self-employed, you have to meet this requirement yourself by making quarterly estimated tax payments.